ffloyd/flows/docs/README.md

 * Superset of `Railway` - any Railway can be converted into Operation in a seconds
 * Result Shaping - return only data you need
 * Branching and Tracks - you may do even loops if you brave enough
-* Good Composition - cause everything here returns Result Objects and receives keyword argumets (or hash) you may compose Operations and Railways without any additional effort.
+* Good Composition - cause everything here returns Result Objects and receives keyword arguments (or hash) you may compose Operations and Railways without any additional effort.
 Generally speaking - Railway is a simplified operation.

 More details in a [Operation Basic Usage Guide](operation/basic_usage.md).